Ivo-Balbaert/The_Way_to_Jai/book/4_More_info_about_the_compiler.md

 As we see in the diagram, Jai source code is first converted to an _abstract syntax tree_ (AST), which is then converted to an internal _byte-code_.

-The developer can modify the generated AST at compile-time(see Metaprogramming and macros § 26), and can access the compiler through a _compiler message loop_ (see § 30.5).
+The developer can modify the generated AST at compile-time(see Meta-programming and macros § 26), and can access the compiler through a _compiler message loop_ (see § 30.5).

 ## 4.2 Internal byte-code interpreter
 Jai can run programs in its byte-code during compilation, so only at compile-time, for example with the `#run` command.
 This is possible because the compiler contains a _byte-code interpreter_.

 When a function or program is run at compile-time, its byte-code is executed by this interpreter.
-The results (for example: calculation of values, construction of procedures through metaprogramming, see ??) are funneled back into the source code, and then the compiler continues as normal.
+The results (for example: calculation of values, construction of procedures through meta-programming, see § 26) are funneled back into the source code, and then the compiler continues as normal.

 At runtime, a Jai executable (binary) is running machine code directly.